apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 curdoc().add_periodic_callback(update_figure, 5000)
 ~~~

 and that's it!
-We now have a data fetcher that will perpetually add new entries to a database, and a visualiazation tool that will check every five seconds for new data and update accordingly.
+We now have a data fetcher that will perpetually add new entries to a database, and a visualization tool that will check every five seconds for new data and update accordingly.
 A real-time, data-driven web application with relatively few lines of code.

 To actually run this application as a `Bokeh` server, you just use the `bokeh serve` command rather than running this as a normal python script.
 You will also need to add the `--allow-websocket-origin` flag so that the `Bokeh` server lets web traffic through because by default it blocks incoming connections.
 The actual master script I use to launch this follows
 ~~~